 Gentrification has lapped outward to Flatbush, with its attendant strains.
 Retail change is notable less on Flatbush but on Cortelyou Road in what many people call Ditmas Park, home to new restaurants, cafes, and retail establishments.
 There's an interesting story behind those changes, too.

 Note: I sometimes lead shorter (one-hour) tours of Prospect Park South only, combined with an indoor visit to the "Japanese House," as part of a package tour from the New York Adventure Club, which offers numerous tours not led by me.

-Distance from Midtown Manhattan: 30-40 minutes
+Distance from Midtown Manhattan: 30-40 minutes by subway

 Basic tour length: 2.5 hours (see fees)

 Starting place: Varies, but typically Q/B at Church Avenue